devchallenges-io/curriculum/4-frontend-libaries/challenges/group_1/8-ai-chat-bot.md

   - The application should be responsive on all devices.
   - Deploy the solution and submit Repository URL and Demo URL.
 seo:
-  title: "AI Chatbot - simplechat.ai"
+  title: "AI Chatbot - simplechat.ai | Frontend, React project"
   description: "As AI is the future, knowing how to build an AI chatbot can be helpful.
-In this challenge, you will work with a provided API and build a simple AI chatbot."
+In this challenge, you will work with a provided API and build a simple AI chatbot.
+This project is great for working with Front-end libraries like React, Vue,..."
   keywords:
     - "AI chatbot"
     - "API integration"